 SEE WALLET CARD

 Need help engraving your Parkinson's medical alert bracelet?
 Just give us a call at 800.360.8680.
-We're here 8 to 4, Monday through Friday, and we're always glad to help.
+We're here 8 to 4:30 Central Time, Monday through Friday, and we're always glad to help.